adfresca/sdk-unity/README.md

 }
 ```

 Nudge SDK detects if a user makes a purchase using our [In-App Purchase Tracking](#in-app-purchase-tracking) feature.
-For better measurement, you need to implement **CancelPromotionPurchase()** method when the user cancelled during the purchase process or the transaction has faield.
+For better measurement, you need to implement **CancelPromotionPurchase()** method when the user cancelled during the purchase process or the transaction has failed.
 * * *

 ### Limited Time Offer